sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Page down, click Apply and Save

+## To setup webhook between Jenkins and Github Repository
 Within Jenkins browser account, under admin drop down menu, click configure Under API Token, click Add new token, click Generate Copy the token generated, save it to be used later.